RealWorldCTF 2024: Let's Party in the House

 r.interactive()

-After being stuck for a while, a team mate found a one gadget that allowed us to give commands to popen and execute them.
-We settled down on executing cat /flag > /www/index.html, as it would be easier than trying some fancy reverse shell (as we didn’t have some ports exposed).
+After being stuck for a while, a teammate found a one-gadget that allowed us to give commands to popen and execute them.
+We settled on executing cat /flag > /www/index.html, as it would be easier than trying some fancy reverse shell (we didn’t have the ports exposed).

 The updated exploit looked like this: